2019 Prize: Jaipreet Verdi, “Measuring and Conserving Hearing: Early Audiology & the Fitting of Hearing Aids”

 The Burnham prize committee also saw fit to award honorable mention to Daniela Helbig to acknowledge a record of scholarly excellence and an impressive paper submission.
 Helbig’s paper, titled “The nature of the ordinary world: Walter Benjamin and Paul von Handel on techno-scientific experience,” links early 20th century German worlds of philosophy and engineering and new insights into the history of human sciences.
 At its most ambitious, Helbig interprets these new historical insights as consequential for new theories of history.

-2018 Burnham Prize Committee: Joanna Radin (chair), Grace Davie, and Myrna Sheldon
+2018 Burnham Prize Committee: Myrna Sheldon (chair), Joanna Radin, Grace Davie

 2017 Prize: Joanna Radin, “Rescaling Colonial Life From the Indigenous to the Alien: The Late 20th Century Search for Human Biological Futures”